Junior Sister

 Essential requirements:

-- Clinical experience at Band 6 or equivalent
+- Clinical experience at Band 6 or equivalent.

-- Can demonstrate knowledge of palliative care
+- Can demonstrate continued professional development and evidence of palliative care knowledge.

 - Excellent communication/interpersonal skills

-- Ability to manage own workload alongside supporting other members of the team
+- Ability to manage own workload alongside supporting other members of the team.

-- Demonstrates an awareness of Health and Safety requirements and risk assessments
+- Demonstrates an awareness of Health and Safety requirements and risk assessments.

 Desirable requirements:

-- Experience in teaching/education
+- Experience in teaching/Education.

 If this sounds like your ideal job, then we'd love to see your application.